 - Demonstrate comprehensive knowledge in the social and behavioral sciences and its application to the profession of mental health counseling. - Engage in the delivery of counseling and helping skills including individual and group counseling, supervision, testing, interviewing, diagnosis, and assessment in an effort to promote emotional health and well-being. - Articulate the role of the professional mental health counselor within organizations (e.g., human service agencies, educational settings) based on populations served. - Use research and evaluation in the delivery of counseling services in a wide variety of settings (i.e., community agency, school, or organization). - Enhance ability to work with individuals, groups, and communities representing diverse populations and to deliver ethical and culturally responsive mental health services.

-MS in Data Analysis and Communication
+Certificate in Data Analysis

-Students completing the Master of Science in data analysis and communication will be able to:
+Students completing the certificate program in Data Analysis will be able to: